 After any car accident, an injured driver should seek medical attention as soon as possible for two reasons:

 - Some injuries may not seem serious at first, but can quickly develop into life-threatening conditions.
 Others do not manifest symptoms immediately.
 Waiting too long to seek medical care can be extremely dangerous.

 - If a jury notices a plaintiff took longer than expected to seek medical care, they may assume that his or her injuries are not as serious as claimed.
 This can hurt a plaintiff’s chances of winning his or her case.

-At Bentley & More, LLP, we take the time to get to know every one of our clients on a personal level, so we can provide the best legal representation possible.
+At Bentley & More, LLP, we take the time to get to know every one of our clients on a personal level so that we can provide the best legal representation possible.
 We’ve secured millions of dollars in damages for clients in the Orange County area.
-Talk to our team to schedule a consultation about your Lyft or Uber accident claim today.

 If you’ve been injured by a negligent Lyft or Uber driver, contact our Irvine rideshare accident lawyers to schedule a free consultation about your claim today.